JJGIV2010/UniversalSceneDescriptionTools/README.md

 # thoughts_in_usd

-Wanted a place to drop notes and tools for building objects in usd, hopefully they help you reach your goals!
+a place to drop notes and tools for documenting research and helping others build objects in usd.

 Thanks!
 Julius